neomantra/terraform-docker-mirror/README.md

 ### How It Works

 This module works by first creating a `docker_image` resource, which pulls the "source" image to the Docker provider.
-That pull will trigger a `local-exec` provisioner which performs a tag and `docker push` to the destination repository.
+That pull will trigger a `local-exec` provisioner which performs a tag and `docker push` to the destination registry.

-The Terraform Docker provider is configured with variable `docker_host`.
 ### Example

-The following will mirror the [Hashicorp Vault image](https://hub.docker.com/_/vault) (`vault:1.0.3`) to the GCR registry for `my-gcp-project`:
+The following will mirror the [HashiCorp Vault image](https://hub.docker.com/_/vault) (`vault:1.0.3`) to the GCR registry for `my-gcp-project`:

 ```
 module "docker-mirror-vault" {
   source        = "github.com/neomantra/terraform-docker-mirror"
   image_name    = "vault"
   image_tag     = "1.0.3"
   dest_prefix   = "us.gcr.io/my-gcp-project"
 }
 ```

-Full example:
+Example with `source_prefix`, copying 'openresty/openresty:xenial' to `us.gcr.io/my-gcp-project/openresty:xenial`:
 ```
-variable "docker_host" {
-variable "image_name" {
-variable "image_tag" {
-variable "source_prefix" {
-variable "dest_prefix" {
+module "docker-mirror-resty" {
+  source        = "github.com/neomantra/terraform-docker-mirror"
+  image_name    = "vault"
+  image_tag     = "1.0.3"
+  source_prefix = "openresty"
+  dest_prefix   = "us.gcr.io/my-gcp-project"
+}

 ```

 ### License